 Alignment is a pre-requisite to individual empowerment.
 Empowering individuals when there is no or low alignment only brings chaos and wastes energy.
 Team learning aligns and develops the capacity of the team as a whole, building on individual talent and vision to achieve results that members can’t achieve on their own.

 In organizations, team learning involves 3 key dimensions:

 - Insightful thinking about complex issues, tapping the “potential for many minds to be more intelligent than one mind”

 - Innovative and coordinated action, with operational trust in how members can depend on one another to complement their actions

 - Learning across teams.
 Team members usually interact and work with other teams too, hence spreading the learning across teams.

 For a detailed overview of all 5 learning disciplines, do get our complete version of The Fifth Discipline summary.

 Integration and Application

 The book ends with an explanation of how to integrate the 5 disciplines and apply them to build learning organizations.
-Here are some highlights (do get more details from our complete 14-page summary):
+Here are some highlights that are covered in greater detail in our 14-page summary: